Adaobi-Chuks/hotel-api-V2/README.md

 ```

 # Testing
-This folder contains a Postman collection in the [postmanRequest](postmanRequest) folder that you can import to Postman to test the endpoints.
-Make sure you replace the roomId and roomTypeId placeholder with a valid id where necessary.

 - You need to have Postman or any other similar app or extension installed to test this API.
+- Make sure to specify the url, token and id correctly when making requests

 ## Routes
-The API has two main routes: Room and Room Type routes.
+The API has three main routes: User, Room and Room Type routes.

+### User Routes
+- POST "{baseUrl}/api/v1/user/signup": Creates a new user in the hotel.
+- GET "{baseUrl}/api/v1/user/:id": Retrieves a user by its id.
+- GET "{baseUrl}/api/v1/user": Retrieves all users in the hotel.
+- PATCH "{baseUrl}/api/v1/user/:id": Updates a user by its id.
+Requires Authentication.
+- DELETE "{baseUrl}/api/v1/user/:id": Deletes a user by its id.
+Requires Authentication.
+- POST "{baseUrl}/api/v1/user/login": Logs in a user.

 ### Room Type Routes
-- POST "{baseUrl}/api/v1/rooms-types/roomtype": Creates a new room type.
+- POST "{baseUrl}/api/v1/rooms-types": Creates a new room type.
+Can only be performed by an admin.
-- GET "{baseUrl}/api/v1/rooms-types/roomtype/:id": Retrieves a room type by its id.
-- GET "{baseUrl}/api/v1/rooms-types/roomtype": Retrieves all room types in the hotel.
+- GET "{baseUrl}/api/v1/rooms-types": Retrieves all room types in the hotel.
-- PUT "{baseUrl}/api/v1/rooms-types/roomtype/:id": Updates a room type by its id.
-- DELETE "{baseUrl}/api/v1/rooms-types/roomtype/:id": Deletes a room type by its id.
+- DELETE "{baseUrl}/api/v1/rooms-types/:id": Deletes a room type by its id.
+Can only be performed by an admin.

 ### Room Routes
-- POST "{baseUrl}/api/v1/rooms/room": Creates a new room in the hotel.
+- POST "{baseUrl}/api/v1/rooms": Creates a new room in the hotel.
+Can only be performed by an admin.
-- GET "{baseUrl}/api/v1/rooms/room/:id": Retrieves a room by its id.
+- GET "{baseUrl}/api/v1/rooms/:id": Retrieves a room by its id.
-- GET "{baseUrl}/api/v1/rooms/room": Retrieves all rooms in the hotel.
+- GET "{baseUrl}/api/v1/rooms": Retrieves all rooms in the hotel using some queries.
-- PUT "{baseUrl}/api/v1/rooms/room/:id": Updates a room by its id.
+- PATCH "{baseUrl}/api/v1/rooms/:id": Updates a room by its id.
+Can only be performed by an admin.
-- DELETE "{baseUrl}/api/v1/rooms/room/:id": Deletes a room by its id.
+- DELETE "{baseUrl}/api/v1/rooms/:id": Deletes a room by its id.
+Can only be performed by an admin.

 # Expected Output
 If a request is made from the API, the results should look like this if it is successfull: